FlowingCode/RecurrentScheduleField/README.md

 # Date Time Range Picker Add-on

-A Vaadin 24 component for creating and managing [time intervals](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) (_a time period defined by start and end points_) within a defined date and time range.
+A Vaadin 24 component for creating and managing [time intervals](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) (_a time period defined by start and end points_) within defined date, time and days constraints.

-Includes a UI to define time and date ranges along with an API to query the intervals.
+Includes a UI to customize dates, times and days along with an API to query the intervals.

-As an example, you could define an interval to happen **every weekend** from **8:30 to 12:30 AM** between the **1st and 15th of May 2025**.<br>Then, use the returned object to make the following queries:
+As an example, you could define an interval to happen **every weekend** from **8:30 to 12:30 AM** between the **1st** and **15th of May 2025**.<br>Then, use the returned object to make the following queries:

 1. How many intervals will be created?
 (4)
 2. Starting from today, when will the next interval occur?
 3. Is the 7th of May at 9:15 AM included in any interval?
 (It's not)
-   - How about the 5th of May at 9:00 AM?
+   - How about the 4th of May at 9:00 AM?
 (Yes)
-4. How many intervals will have passed after the 9th of May?
-(2)
+4. How many intervals will have passed after the 4th at 7:30 of May?
+(1)
-5. How many intervals will remain after the 5th of May at 12:45?
-(3)
+5. How many intervals will remain after the 11th of May at 12:45?
+(0)

 ... and more